harshita-chivukula/PythonforDataScience_HarshitaChivukula/README.md

 ## Instructions for Executing the Code

-  Environment Setup**: Ensure Python 3.10 is installed along with necessary packages like Pandas, Numpy, Scipy, and Matplotlib:
+  Environment Setup: Ensure Python 3.10 is installed along with necessary packages like Pandas, Numpy, Scipy, and Matplotlib:
      pip install pandas numpy scipy matplotlib

 ## Author